MichiganDataScienceTeam/WN2024-RMP/README.md

 In the [data](./data) folder there are four web-scraped csv files, cleaned and processed ready to go. (by Casper Guo).
 We will be using the cleaned version of them.

-## Part I - Data Analysis (Feb4 - Feb18)
+## Part I - Data Analysis

+Feb4 - Feb18

 Icebreakers, team assignment.
 Pandas dataframes, Matplotlib and Seaborn plotting libraries.
 Basic Python EDA.
 Competition

 ## Part II - Sentiment Analysis

+March 10 - March 31

 Rule-based approach, machine learning approach.
 NLTK, custom model, model comparison.

 ## Final Demo

+April 7 - April 14

 Project Expo presentation with streamlit, report paper, slides, or webapp.

 ## Working with this Repo

 We will communicate our weekly goals through this repository.
-It will include starter codes, guides, and presentation slides.
+It will be updated before every work session including starter codes, guides, and presentation slides.
 It will also include the team's solution codes and progress.
 To add to the repository, fork it and send a pull request.

 ## Interesting NLP Concepts